Should You Become an Airbnb Host? Here’s How Much You’ll Get Paid

 - Continue on to answer questions about sleeping arrangements, the bathroom situation, your address (which is only shared with guests after they’ve been confirmed), amenities (think Wi-Fi, shampoo, TV, fireplace…) and spaces guests have access to (parking, pool, laundry).

 - Now it’s time to set the scene, which is when you’ll add photos.
 Photos are a super important part of the listing.
-Airbnb offers tips on how to take and post the best listing photos.
-It even offers a photography service, which allows you to hire a professional photographer through the platform.
+Airbnb even offers a photography service, which allows you to hire a professional photographer through the platform.

 - After the photos are up, provide a brief summary.
 “Your summary description is meant to be a brief overview of your place that guests read before they get into the details,” Airbnb states.
 You’ve got 500 characters, so make ’em count.
 If you’re struggling, this is a good time to see what others in your area have written in their summaries as an example.

 - Next, name your listing.
-Again, this is an important part of it.
-The Learn Airbnb website (not affiliated with Airbnb) offers some tips on crafting a listing title.
+Again, this is an important part of it — it needs to be eye-catching.

 - The final step is to review Airbnb’s guest requirements.
 Here, you can set the house rules.
 You can also opt to review every request, so you can hand-pick guests.